7 Foods to avoid when having insomnia

 What to Remember:

-- Foods to avoid when having insomnia is important part of sleep hygiene
+- Avoiding the wrong foods is an important part of sleep hygiene

 - Eating the wrong food can cause or worsen your sleep